 Shirlee shares her passion and expertise as a thought leader, speaker, author, and mentor.
 In 2020, she collaborated with a range of experts to co-author The Future of Aging, a book that has been described as “a brilliant and powerful challenge to locked-in ageist mindsets, policies and service models.

-Excellence Canada gratefully acknowledges the support of the following sponsors of Canadian Excellence.
+Excellence Canada gratefully acknowledges the support of the following Partners and Supporters of Canadian Excellence.
+We couldn’t have done it without you!